Switching on surface conduction in a topological insulator: Discussion

-We now turn to the sensitivity to spurious black-body radiation.
+We now turn to the sensitivity to spurious black-body radiation (without thermal shielding).
 The power density from a black body at 300\,K is centered at 155\,meV (8\,$\mu$m) with a significant part of the distribution above 300~meV, which is large enough to excite carriers across the energy gap.
-The steady-state photoconductivity from this radiation is almost identical to the one from the much higher energy NIR LED (blue and green curves in Fig.~\ref{fig2}\textbf{a}, respectively).
+The steady-state photoconductivity from this radiation is almost identical to the one from the much higher energy NIR LED (see Fig.~\ref{fig4}\textbf{a}).
 This shows that, as long as the radiation has sufficient energy to excite carriers across the energy gap, a unique steady-state conductivity is reached.
-This is strong support for the conductivity in the irradiated state being dominated by surface conduction because the different energy ranges of the two types of radiations imply different penetration depths into the sample.
-If this resistivity reduction were due to (metastable) bulk carriers (for instance involving deep impurity centres \cite{Lang1977}), different portions of the bulk sample would contribute and thus different saturation resistivities would be observed.
-By contrast, black-body radiation from much lower temperature as expected from the shortened radiation shield has insufficient energy to excite carriers across the bulk gap.
-However, because bulk-insulating Tl$_{1-x}$Bi$_{1+x}$Se$_{2-\delta}$ is slightly off-stoichiometric, there may be shallow in-gap states with trapped carriers, and these might be photoexcited to the bulk conduction (or valence) band.
-This can explain the weaker resistivity reduction of the curve with partial shielding (red curve in Fig.\,\ref{fig2}\textbf{a}).
+This provides further support for the conductivity in the irradiated state being dominated by surface conduction because the different energy ranges of the two types of radiations imply different penetration depths into the sample.
+If this resistivity reduction were due to (metastable) bulk carriers, different portions of the bulk sample would contribute and thus different saturation resistivities would be observed.
+By contrast, black-body radiation from much lower temperature in our experiments with incomplete thermal shielding has insufficient energy to excite carriers across the bulk gap.
+However, because bulk-insulating Tl$_{1-x}$Bi$_{1+x}$Se$_{2-\delta}$ is slightly off-stoichiometric, there may be shallow in-gap states with trapped carriers, and these can still be photoexcited to the bulk conduction (or valence) band.
+This can explain the weak resistivity reduction of the curve with incomplete shielding (red curve in Fig.\,\ref{fig4}\textbf{a}), the smaller anomaly in the resistivity (as shown by the vertical dashed line in Fig.~\ref{fig1}\textbf{c}), and the still sizable deviation from the Arrhenius behavior below 40~K (dashed line in Fig.~\ref{fig5}).
+Most likely, such unintended spurious radiation effects are responsible for the unexpected ultra-long/persistent behavior observed in Refs.~\cite{Tian2017,Li2017,Uchiyama2023}.
+Furthermore, the associated charge accumulation adds a Pauli paramagnetic contribution to the diamagnetic dc susceptibility, which leads to the up-turn in the dc susceptibility mentioned above (Fig.~\ref{fig1}\textbf{f}).